crawl/sequell/docs/learndb.md

 There are three ways to query the LearnDB:

-1. ??<term>
+1. ??term
-2. <term>?
+2. term??
-3. !learn query <term>
+3. !learn query term

-??<term> is expected to be the most common form of query.
-Sequell will explicitly report an error if a user requests a nonexistent term, and will generally indicate the entry number and the count of entries when queried with ??<term>:
+??term is the standard query.
+Sequell will report errors if a user requests a nonexistent term with ??term, and will generally indicate the entry number and the count of entries when queried with ??term:

     <user> ??zot
     <Sequell> zot[1/6]: The final area of the game, ...

-<term>? is an indirect query.
-Sequell will silently ignore the query
-if the LearnDB does not contain the term.
+term?? is an indirect query.
+Sequell will silently ignore the query if the LearnDB does not contain the term.
 If Sequell finds the term in the LearnDB, it will report the entry, but will skip the summary of the entry number and the count of entries.

-    <user> zot?
+    <user> zot??
     <Sequell> The final area of the game, ...

 !learn query is the canonical query: it prevents Sequell from